 Why Do My Nails Not Fall Out Of Wood?

 Nails are made of metal and they don’t usually fall out of the wood.
 The nails will stay in place as long as there is pressure on them, but if you take away the pressure then the nail will not be able to hold up against gravity and it will start to slip out

 What Holds Two Boards Together Better A Nail Or A Screw?

 If you are considering using an alternative to wood screws or wood nails you may consider wood glue.
 There are many types of wood glue on the market and they work for many different types of applications and weather.
 Wood glue is a great alternative, however, consider the fact if you want to separate after the wood project is done or the wood glue is dry, it will be very complicated and messy.
-This is why wood nails and wood screws are the better solution.
+This is why wood nails and wood screws are the better solutions.

 Nails Vs Screws For Hanging?